back to books

 • Luhmann would add the number of one or two (rarely more) notes next to a keyword in the index (Schmidt 2013, 171).
 The reason he was so economical with notes per keyword and why we too should be very selective lies in the way the slip-box is used.
 Because it should not be used as an archive, where we just take out what we put in, but as a system to think with, the references between the notes are much more important than the references from the index to a single note.
 Focusing exclusively on the index would basically mean that we always know upfront what we are looking for – we would have to have a fully developed plan in our heads.
 But liberating our brains from the task of organizing the notes is the main reason we use the slip-box in the first place.

-• The way people choose their keywords shows clearly if they think like an archivist or a writer.
+• The way people choose their tags shows clearly if they think like an archivist or a writer.
 Do they wonder where to store a note or how to retrieve it?
 The archivist asks: Which keyword is the most fitting?
 A writer asks: In which circumstances will I want to stumble upon this note, even if I forget about it?
 It is a crucial difference.

-• As writers, we approach the question of keywords differently.
+• As writers, we approach the question of tags differently.
 We look at our slip-box for already existing lines of thought and think about the questions and problems already on our minds to which a new note might contribute.

-• Assigning keywords is much more than just a bureaucratic act.
+• Assigning tags is much more than just a bureaucratic act.
 It is a crucial part of the thinking process, which often leads to a deeper elaboration of the note itself and the connection to other notes.

 12.2 Make Smart Connections